Herickk/Herickk/README.md

-### Sou Herick Wendel e aqui eu conto um pouco mais sobre a minha trajetória como Analista de Dados.
-Seja bem-vindo(a)!✌️
+#Hellou Everyone ✌️
+### IM Herick Wendel and here I tell you a little more about my career as a Data Analyst.
+Welcome!